Nexuist/Inators/Graduation/README.md

 ### Concepts Used

-* Learning basic AppleScript - I hadn't developed anything serious with it previously.
+* Learning basic AppleScript - I hadn't developed anything serious with it previously
-* Using POSIX file/folder paths.
+* Using POSIX file/folder paths
-* Interacting with the Keynote API.
+* Interacting with the Keynote API
-* String manipulation.
+* String manipulation

 ### Credits